IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/cloud-deploy.md

 5. Enter the MSPID - you probably used `org1msp` for your peer-owning org if you were following the tutorials, so enter that.

-6. Select `Select a gateway and provide an enrollment ID and secret` from the opions - because that's _exactly_ what we want to do!
+6. Select `Select a gateway and provide an enrollment ID and secret` from the options - because that's _exactly_ what we want to do!

 7. Choose your latest gateway (e.g. `ibm_cloud`) from the list.